Los Angeles Hospitality Management Programs

 Minor in Hospitality Management

 A minor in hospitality management requires 19 units of coursework and is open to non-hospitality management majors.
-Required courses consist of hotel and foodservice management, foodservice sanitation, and a practical experience with a local employer.
+Required courses consist of hospitality management and foodservice sanitation.
 Electives focus on various aspects of restaurant services and lodging/hotel management.
+Students can also pursue a practical experience with a local employer.

 Bachelor of Science in Hospitality Management

 Undergraduates in this program must complete 120 credits of coursework, including general education requirements.
-Students take courses in human resources (HR) management, customer service, and food safety.
-They can focus on hospitality management and tourism through their choice of elective courses.
+Students take courses in human resources (HR) management, lodging management and food preparation.
 All students must complete an internship and at least 800 hours of hospitality industry work experience in order to graduate.

 California State Polytechnic University - Pomona